Little Joe Ventures Fellowship

 Program

-During senior year, each Fellow delivers a Senior Talk and workshop for the other Fellows on a topic that is personal and unique to their entrepreneurial journey.
+Over the two-year program, Fellows travel to Los Angeles to explore startups and meet inspiring alumni and innovative leaders.
+Fellows also receive 1-on-1 executive coaching.
+Each Fellow delivers a Senior Talk and workshop for the other Fellows on a topic that is personal and unique to their entrepreneurial journey.
 Topics have ranged from Designing Your Life to Building Community Cultures.
-During spring break of senior year, the Fellows travel internationally on an Emerging Leaders’ Expedition.
+During spring break of every other year, the Fellows travel on an emerging leaders’ expedition with alumni of the program.
 This experience is thoughtfully designed to make them more purpose-driven, self-aware leaders.

-Fellows receive a $5,000 award for an entrepreneurial project or internship.
-Fellows have used the funding to purchase inventory for their startup; to cover living expenses during an unpaid summer internship; and to travel to TechCrunch Disrupt SF and other conferences.
+Fellows may receive support of up to $5,000 for an entrepreneurial project.
+Past fellows have used the funding to purchase inventory and supplies for their startup and to travel to conferences.

 The Benefits